guysv/yamuxfwd/README.md

 as the yamux peers commnicate over pipes, you can also use it via, e.g. SSH (need to upload yamuxfwd to the server first)
 ```
-# listen on 8080, forward traffic to SSH server's localhost 80 (useful when port forwarding is disabled)
+# listen on 8080, forward traffic to SSH server's localhost 80
+# (useful when port forwarding is disabled)
 yamuxfwd -l 8080 -- ssh user@myserver -- yamuxfwd -c localhost:80
 ```
 yeah. that's three levels of command nesting.

 given the SSH use case, reverse mode's utility is obvious
 ```
-# start yamux tunnel, listen on SSH server's 8080 port, forward reverse connection back to local machine localhost:80
+# start yamux tunnel, listen on SSH server's 8080 port
+# forward reverse connection back to local machine localhost:80
 yamuxfwd -R -c localhost:80 -- ssh user@myserver -- yamuxfwd -R -l 8080
 ```